Coconut Chip “Bacon” – Coconut chips baked with soy sauce or tamari, maple syrup, liquid smoke and a touch of sriracha. Vegan bacon bits!

 Also: What do I call this?
 Fak-on?
 Coco-con?
 Baco-nut?
 I’ll work on it.

-Coconut Flake "Bacon" - Coconut chips/flakes baked with soy sauce or tamari, maple syrup, liquid smoke and a touch of sriracha.
+Coconut Chip "Bacon" - Coconut chips/flakes baked with soy sauce or tamari, maple syrup, liquid smoke and a touch of sriracha.
 Vegan bacon!

-- 1 cup unsweetened coconut chips or flakes (not shredded coconut), lightly packed
+- 1 cup unsweetened coconut chips (NOT shredded coconut), lightly packed

 - 1/2 tablespoon liquid smoke